Everything To Know About Marketing & Business Strategy

 Include remote work policies in your framework

 Including remote work policies in your policy framework is crucial in current times.
 The purpose is to set clear expectations for employees working outside the office.
 At the same time, these policies list the rules WFH employees must follow in the long run.
 Remote work policies should be relevant, realistic, and adaptable, so think clearly and draft wisely.
+These policies are beneficial in the event of a sudden change, as employees will know what to do.
 Having these guidelines in place is a plus in the event of a sudden switch as employees know what they need to do.

 Invest in employee training